-302 days since this post was last revised.
-Specific details have probably changed.
+366 days since this post was last revised.
+Specific details are likely out of date.

 I’ve worked in a few teams over the years and generally enjoyed those different working relationships.